Melanie Phillips: MMR vaccine

 Phillips supported Andrew Wakefield, whose fraudulent work triggered controversy about the MMR vaccine and led to his being struck off the medical register.
 Through numerous articles in the Daily Mail and The Spectator, Phillips championed Wakefield's claims, while casting doubt on their rebuttal by scientists, doctors, and politicians.
 Her attacks on MMR attracted criticism from scientists and science writers.
 Phillips continued to support Wakefield after his research methods and motives began to attract serious scrutiny and criticism: "While Mr Wakefield is being subjected to a witch-hunt, and while the parents of the affected children are scandalously denied legal aid to pursue the court case which may well have finally brought to light the truth about MMR, those powerful people in the medical establishment are continuing to misrepresent the evidence."

 In May 2010, Andrew Wakefield was struck off the Medical Register for "serious professional misconduct", and is currently barred from practising medicine in the UK.
 Phillips's support of Wakefield's "findings", and her campaign against the MMR vaccine, has been both widely noted, and credited for significantly undermining public trust in vaccines.

 Domestic issues

 Immigration

 In a criticism of Labour Party policy in 2009, Phillips characterised immigration as "a politically motivated attempt by ministers to transform the fundamental make-up and identity of this country", an opinion that was favourably cited by mass murderer Anders Breivik in his manifesto before the 2011 Norway attacks.

 Party politics

 She has argued that the Conservative Party lost its way after the retirement of Margaret Thatcher.
-She also stated that the UK Independence Party is prepared to embody "truly conservative attitudes" and has attracted a sizeable protest vote, despite its "unsustainable spending policies".
-However, she has also offered tempered praise of Tony Blair's attitude to Islamic extremism, and she supported his policy of entering the Iraq War.
+She also said in 2013 that the UK Independence Party was prepared to embody "truly conservative attitudes" and had attracted a sizeable protest vote, despite its "unsustainable spending policies".
+She has also offered tempered praise of Tony Blair's attitude to Islamic extremism, and she supported his policy of entering the Iraq War.